zenhack/c-ast/README.md

 hello world, but it's missing a lot of important features and some documentation, and probably isn't packaged the way a guile library should be -- I'm still very new to the language.

+# Requirements

+To run the test suite, you will need an implementation of srfi-64.
+The one I use is: <https://gitorious.org/srfi-64-port>.